MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-and-managing-r-packages.md

 # Default package libraries for machine learning on SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This article describes the default libraries for R and Python that are installed with SQL Server.
+This article provides the default locations for these libraries, and explains how you can determine which packages and which version of R or Python are installed in each instance library.

-## What is the default instance library
+## Using the default instance library

-When you install machine learning with SQL Server, a package library is created at the instance level for each language that you install.
-This article describes these instance libraries, provides their locations, and explains how you can determine which packages and which version of R or Python are installed in each instance library.
+When you install machine learning with SQL Server, a single package library is created at the instance level for each language that you install.
+SQL Server cannot access packages installed to other libraries.

-## Where is the default instance library
+If you connect to the server from a remote client, any R or Python code that you want to run in the server compute context can use only packages installed in the instance library.

-The default instance library is installed to a secured folder that is registered with SQL Server and can be modified only by a computer administrator.
-The security on this library means that only approved packages can be installed and run on the server.
+To protect server assets, the default instance library is installed to a secured folder that is registered with SQL Server and can be modified only by a computer administrator.
+If you are not the owner of the computer, you might need to get permission from an administrator to install packages to this library.

-Even when you connect to the server from a remote client, R or Python code that you want to run in the server compute context must use packages installed in the instance library.
+Even if you own the computer, you should consider the usefulness of any particular R or Python package in a server environment before adding the package to the instance library.
+Consider factors such as the size of package files and the need for multiple versions, as well as whether the package requires network or internet access.

 ### SQL Server